Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

 list of scalars
 list of embs -->

 Where does the model fetch features from?
-Some features are pre-computed and stored in a Feature Store (usually a distributed KV store) and updated on a regular basis (e.g., daily), such as the average CTR or total clicks between this user and this advertiser in the past 24 hours, 3 days, 7 days, 30 days, and so son.
+Some features, such as the CTR or total clicks between this user and this advertiser in the past 24 hours, 3 days, 7 days, 30 days, etc., are pre-computed and stored in a Feature Store (usually a distributed KV store) updated in batch or streaming fashion.
 Some features are computed on the fly, such as the BM25 score between a query and a document.
-Some features are pre-computed but updated in a near realtime fashion, such as user action sequences or action counts.

 For model training, we need to stitch together (features $\mathbf{x}$, label $y$) pairs for each impression, or at least impressions we sample.
 Labels come from event logging and features can be obtained in 2 ways: